xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-3.md

 Note that the ControlNet models will only work with models using the same base model.
 A SD v1.5 ControlNet model works with all other SD v1.5 models.
 For SDXL models, we will need a ControlNet that is trained with SDXL.
 This is because SDXL models use a different architecture, a larger UNet than the SD v1.5.

 ### How does ControlNet work

-### ControlNet vs Img2Img

-If your goal is to preserve as many aspects of the original image as possible during the upscaling, the image-to-image approach would be a better option.
-Conversely, if you prefer an AI-driven, or a creative approach that generates new rich details, ControlNet Tile is a more preferable option.

 ## Summary